tomconder/mountains/README.md

 # Mountains
-Load a mountains mesh and display it
+Load a mountains mesh and display it.
+It can compile to Windows or Mac native apps.
+Or, you can compile using Emscripten and run it in any modern browser that supports WebGL 2.

 ![vino map gif](docs/demonstration.gif)